Below please find answers to some common questions about submitting documents required to complete your admission file.

 Prepare to Attend Orientation

-After you have been admitted, you will remain in contact with the ISSAS office regarding your arrival and upcoming required orientation activities at NDSU.
+After you have been admitted and have received an I-20 from our office, you will remain in contact with the ISSAS office regarding your arrival and upcoming required orientation activities at NDSU.
 For more information on the steps to take after you have been admitted to NDSU, please visit the New Student Resources page on our website.

 Understanding Transfer Credit